adambedenbaugh/boomi-opentelemetry-grafana/README.md

 - **Grafana** for visualization and dashboards
 - **Alloy** for OpenTelemetry pipeline and data forwarding

+> [!WARNING]
-This repository should be used as a reference demo and not production ready.
+> This repository should be used as a reference demo and is not production-ready.
+Prometheus, Loki, and Tempo are known to use high CPU resources.
+In a production environment, Prometheus, Loki, Tempo, and Grafana should be deployed on separate servers.
+The Boomi runtime and Grafana Alloy are recommended to be deployed on separate servers from the other telemetry agents.

 ## Directory Structure